DoubleCyclone/Titanic-Dataset-Deep-Dive/README.md

 ---

 ## 🔎 Key Findings
-- Females, passangers who had an assigned cabin, passangers who got better class tickets and people with middle sized families aboard the Titanic tend to have had a higher survival rate.
+- Females, children, passengers who had an assigned cabin, passengers who got better class tickets and people with middle sized families aboard the Titanic tend to have had a higher survival rate.
 - Even if a huge portion of the data in a column is missing, it can still be utilized by comparing missing to non-missing data.
 - Creating more meaningful features from existing features is very useful for plotting and observing relationships between featurues.
 - Using different types of plots (and libraries for them) is essential to visualise relationships between different combinations of types of data.